pratidan2925/DevOps-AWS-Interview-Questions/Jenkins/JenkinsREADME.md

 Fill in the fields and save.

-How to check Jenkins COnfiguration
+**21. How to check Jenkins COnfiguration**

 To check Jenkins configuration:
 Go to Manage Jenkins > Configure System.
 Review and modify settings as needed.

-What is Poll SCM
+**22. What is Poll SCM**
 Poll SCM is a build trigger that checks the source code repository for changes at specified intervals using cron syntax.
 If changes are found, a build is triggered.

 Suppose I have 2 Jobs , I want to trigger One job after the 2 nd job is complete.How will you trigger that job. o trigger one job after another:

 In Job 2 configuration, go to Post-build Actions.

 Select Build other projects and enter Job 1.
 This ensures Job 1 runs after Job 2 completes.

-What is Jenkins?
-Jenkins is an open-source automation server that helps automate the non-human part of the software development process, facilitating continuous integration and continuous delivery (CI/CD).

-What are the features of Jenkins?
+**23. What are the features of Jenkins?**
 Continuous Integration and Continuous Delivery: Automates build, test, and deployment processes.

 Easy Installation: Supports various platforms and plugins.

 Extensibility: Rich plugin ecosystem for integrating with other tools.

 Distributed Builds: Allows building on multiple machines simultaneously.

 Monitoring: Provides extensive monitoring and reporting of builds.

 Easy Configuration: Web-based GUI for easy setup and configuration.

 Extensive Plugin Support: Integrates with various version control systems, build tools, and deployment frameworks.

-What is Groovy in Jenkins?
+**24. What is Groovy in Jenkins?**
 Groovy is the scripting language used in Jenkins pipelines.
 Jenkins uses Groovy for defining jobs and pipelines as code, which allows for better automation and flexibility.

-How do you install Jenkins?
+**25. How do you install Jenkins?**

 Jenkins can be installed on various operating systems.
 Here’s a basic outline for installation on Linux:

 Download Jenkins WAR file or install using package manager (e.g., apt for Ubuntu).

 Start Jenkins using java -jar jenkins.war.

 Access Jenkins at http://localhost:8080 (default port).

-Which commands can be used to begin Jenkins?
+**26. Which commands can be used to begin Jenkins?**

-To start Jenkins using the WAR file: java -jar jenkins.war To start Jenkins as a service on Linux: systemctl start jenkins
+**To start Jenkins using the WAR file:** java -jar jenkins.war

+**To start Jenkins as a service on Linux:** systemctl start jenkins
-What is “Continuous Integration” with reference to Jenkins?
-Continuous Integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.
-Jenkins automates the build and testing of applications, ensuring early detection of integration issues.

-What are the differences between Continuous Integration, Continuous Delivery, and Continuous Deployment?
+**27. What are the differences between Continuous Integration, Continuous Delivery, and Continuous Deployment?**

 Continuous Integration (CI): Automates the build and testing of code changes.

 Continuous Delivery (CD): Extends CI to automate the deployment of code changes to a staging or production environment.

 Continuous Deployment (CD): Automatically deploys code changes to production without manual intervention after passing automated tests.

-What is a CI/CD pipeline?
+**28. What is a CI/CD pipeline?**

 A CI/CD pipeline is a set of automated steps that allows teams to deliver code changes more frequently and reliably.
 It typically includes stages like build, test, deploy, and monitor.

-What is a Jenkins pipeline?
+**29. What is a Jenkins pipeline?**

 A Jenkins pipeline is a suite of plugins that support implementing and integrating continuous delivery pipelines into Jenkins.
 It's a way to define continuous integration and deployment workflows as code using a domain-specific language (DSL).

-Name the three different types of pipelines in Jenkins?
+**30. Name the three different types of pipelines in Jenkins?**

 Scripted Pipeline: Uses Groovy-based DSL.

 Declarative Pipeline: Simplified and more structured DSL.

 Multibranch Pipeline: Automatically creates a new pipeline for each branch in a repository.

-How can you set up a Jenkins job?
+**31. How can you set up a Jenkins job?**
 Create a new Jenkins job, configure source code management, define build triggers, specify build steps (like executing shell commands or running scripts), configure post-build actions, and save the job configuration.

-What are the requirements for using Jenkins?
+**32. What are the requirements for using Jenkins?**
 Requirements include Java Runtime Environment (JRE), disk space for builds and plugins, and adequate memory based on usage.

-Name the two components that Jenkins is mostly integrated with.
+**33. Name the two components that Jenkins is mostly integrated with.**
 Jenkins is commonly integrated with version control systems (e.g., Git, SVN) and build tools (e.g., Maven, Gradle).

-Name some of the useful plugins in Jenkins.
+**34. Name some of the useful plugins in Jenkins.**

 Git Plugin: Integrates Jenkins with Git repositories.

 Pipeline Plugin: Supports defining Jenkins pipelines as code.

 GitHub Integration Plugin: Integrates Jenkins with GitHub.

 Email Extension Plugin: Sends email notifications based on build statuses.

 Docker Plugin: Integrates Jenkins with Docker for build and deployment.

-How can you create a backup and copy files in Jenkins?
+**35. How can you create a backup and copy files in Jenkins?**

 Backup Jenkins by copying the JENKINS_HOME directory.

 Use Jenkins plugins like "ThinBackup" for scheduled backups.

 Manually copy files using system commands.

-How can you deploy a custom build of a core plugin?
+**36. How can you deploy a custom build of a core plugin?**

 Custom builds of core plugins can be deployed by replacing the existing plugin .hpi or .jpi file in the JENKINS_HOME/plugins directory and restarting Jenkins.

-What could be the steps to move or copy Jenkins from one server to another?
+**37. What could be the steps to move or copy Jenkins from one server to another?**

 Copy the JENKINS_HOME directory to the new server.

 Install the same Jenkins version and plugins on the new server.

 Start Jenkins and adjust configuration as necessary.

-Name some more continuous Integration tools other than Jenkins.
+**38. Name some more continuous Integration tools other than Jenkins.**
 CircleCI, Travis CI, GitLab CI/CD, TeamCity, Bamboo.

-Assume that you have a pipeline.
+**39.Assume that you have a pipeline.
 The first job that you performed was successful, but the second one failed.
-What would you do now?
+What would you do now?**
 Analyze the build log to identify the cause of failure.

 Make necessary adjustments to the pipeline script or job configuration.

 Trigger a new build of the failed job after fixing the issue.

-Explain the process in which Jenkins works?
+**40. Explain the process in which Jenkins works?**

 Jenkins works by polling or receiving notifications from version control systems about code changes.

 It triggers builds based on defined job configurations, executes build steps, runs tests, and archives artifacts.

 Jenkins can also deploy applications to servers or cloud platforms as part of CI/CD pipelines.

-What is the Jenkins file?
-A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline.
-It allows defining pipelines as code using a Groovy-based DSL.

-Differentiate between Maven, Ant, and Jenkins.
+**41. Differentiate between Maven, Ant, and Jenkins.**

 Maven and Ant: Build tools used to compile, package, and deploy applications.

 Jenkins: Automation server used for continuous integration and continuous delivery.
 It orchestrates builds and deployments using plugins and pipelines.

-Differentiate between Bamboo and Jenkins?
+**42. Differentiate between Bamboo and Jenkins?**

 Jenkins: Open-source automation server with a vast plugin ecosystem, widely used for CI/CD.

 Bamboo: Atlassian's commercial CI/CD tool with tighter integrations with other Atlassian products like Jira and Bitbucket.

-What is the difference between Jenkins and Hudson?
+**43. What is the difference between Jenkins and Hudson?**

 Jenkins: Fork of Hudson, an open-source automation server used for CI/CD, with a more active development community and extensive plugin support.

 Hudson: An older version of the same software, less actively maintained.

-Why is Jenkins used with Selenium?
+**44. Why is Jenkins used with Selenium?**

 Jenkins is used with Selenium for automating the testing of web applications.
 It triggers Selenium tests as part of CI pipelines, allowing automated regression testing and faster feedback on code changes.

-What is the process to integrate Git with Jenkins?
+**45. What is the process to integrate Git with Jenkins?**

 Install the Jenkins Git plugin.

 Configure Jenkins jobs to pull source code from Git repositories.

 Provide credentials if accessing private repositories.

 Define build and test steps in Jenkins pipelines or jobs.

-Explain Kubernetes, and how can you integrate Jenkins with Kubernetes?
+**46. Explain Kubernetes, and how can you integrate Jenkins with Kubernetes?**

 Kubernetes is an open-source container orchestration platform for automating deployment, scaling, and management of containerized applications.

 Jenkins can be integrated with Kubernetes using plugins like Kubernetes Plugin or Kubernetes Continuous Deploy Plugin to dynamically provision Jenkins agents as Kubernetes pods.

-What is DSL Jenkins?
+**47. What is DSL Jenkins?**

 DSL (Domain Specific Language) in Jenkins refers to the syntax used to define Jenkins pipelines as code.
 It provides a structured way to define and execute CI/CD workflows.

-What is the process to configure Third-party tools in Jenkins?
+**48. What is the process to configure Third-party tools in Jenkins?**

 Third-party tools can be configured in Jenkins using plugins specific to those tools.
 For example, for integrating with Slack, install and configure the Slack Notification Plugin in Jenkins.

-What are some of the default environmental variables in Jenkins?
+**49. What are some of the default environmental variables in Jenkins?**

 BUILD_NUMBER, JOB_NAME, BUILD_ID, WORKSPACE, JENKINS_URL, GIT_COMMIT, NODE_NAME, EXECUTOR_NUMBER, etc.

-What are some of the critical aspects of the Jenkins pipeline?
+**50. What are some of the critical aspects of the Jenkins pipeline?**
 Structure and stages of the pipeline, error handling, artifact management, parallel execution, testing and deployment automation, and integration with other tools.

-Let’s say there is a broken build in the Jenkins project, then what can be done?
+**51. Let’s say there is a broken build in the Jenkins project, then what can be done?**

 Investigate the cause of the broken build using build logs and Jenkins interface.

 Fix the issue in the codebase.

 Trigger a new build to verify the fix and ensure successful integration.

-How to deploy a custom build of a core plugin?
-Already answered in question 16.

-What is the process of making a Multibranch Pipeline in Jenkins?
+**52. What is the process of making a Multibranch Pipeline in Jenkins?**

 Define a Multibranch Pipeline project in Jenkins.

 Configure source control repository and credentials.

 Jenkins automatically creates a pipeline for each branch and Pull Request in the repository.

-How can the parameters be defined in Jenkins?
-Parameters can be defined in Jenkins jobs or pipelines using the "This build is parameterized" option.
-Parameters can be of different types (e.g., string, boolean, choice) and are passed to build steps.

-Explain the ways to configure Jenkins node agent to communicate with Jenkins master?
+**53. Explain the ways to configure Jenkins node agent to communicate with Jenkins master?**

 To configure a Jenkins node (agent) to communicate with the Jenkins master:

 Install Java: Ensure Java is installed on the node.

 Configure SSH: Use SSH credentials or set up JNLP (Java Web Start) for communication.

 Connect to Master: In Jenkins UI, add a new node configuration under Manage Jenkins > Manage Nodes > New Node, providing details like node name, connection method (SSH, JNLP), and credentials.

-What is the use of the JENKINS_HOME directory?
+**54. What is the use of the JENKINS_HOME directory?**

 JENKINS_HOME is the directory where Jenkins stores its configuration settings, job definitions, build logs, plugins, and other related data.
 It is essential for Jenkins' operation and maintenance, including backups and migration.

-Explain a backup plugin and its uses.
+**55. Explain a backup plugin and its uses**.

 A backup plugin in Jenkins (like the ThinBackup plugin) allows users to schedule and automate backups of the JENKINS_HOME directory.
 It ensures that critical Jenkins configurations, job configurations, build histories, and plugins are regularly backed up to prevent data loss.

-What do you understand by a trigger concerning a pipeline?
+**56. What do you understand by a trigger concerning a pipeline?**

 A trigger in Jenkins pipeline refers to an event or condition that initiates the execution of a pipeline job.
 Triggers can include SCM polling (checking for changes in source control), cron-based schedules, webhook notifications from external systems, or manual triggering by users.

-What are the three security mechanisms Jenkins uses to authenticate users?
+**57. What are the three security mechanisms Jenkins uses to authenticate users?**

 Jenkins uses the following security mechanisms for user authentication:

 Jenkins Internal Database: Users are managed within Jenkins itself.

 LDAP Integration: Jenkins can authenticate users against an LDAP directory.

 Third-Party OAuth: Integration with OAuth providers like GitHub, Google, or Bitbucket for authentication.

-**1. Explain your current CI/CD setup elaborately.**
+**58. Explain your current CI/CD setup elaborately.**

 - CI/CD stands for Continuous Integration and Continuous Delivery.
 We use GitHub and Jenkins for automation.
+-
 - We have set up a webhook in GitHub triggering a CI Pipeline on Jenkins for each commit.

-**2. Key components of a Jenkins pipeline**
+**59. Key components of a Jenkins pipeline**

 - Explaining the different stages of the pipeline - build, test, and deployment, as well as the activities within each stage like code analysis, testing, building, and deployment.

 - Emphasizing the importance of handling secrets in the CI/CD process, including SSH keys, API keys, and login credentials for Kubernetes.

-**3. Securing secrets in CI/CD tools**
+**60. Securing secrets in CI/CD tools**

 - Different options for securing secrets in CI/CD tools like GitHub, GitLab, AWS Systems Manager, Azure Vault, and HashiCorp Vault

 - Importance of being prepared for both continuous integration (CI) and continuous delivery (CD) aspects in interviews

-**4. Key Deployment Strategies in CD**
+**61. Key Deployment Strategies in CD**

 - Blue Green Deployment involves switching traffic from old version to new version gradually

 - Canary Deployment involves gradually rolling out new version to a small subset of users

-**5. Difference between blue-green deployment and canary deployment**
+**62. Difference between blue-green deployment and canary deployment**

 - Blue-green deployment involves switching traffic from old to new versions instantly.

 - Canary deployment gradually shifts traffic to the new version to minimize risk.

-**6. Blue green deployment for rolling back faulty applications**
+**63. Blue green deployment for rolling back faulty applications**

 - Blue green deployment allows easy rollback by pointing load balancer to the healthy version

 - Other deployment strategies require careful explanation and rollback strategies

-**7. Jenkins is the most popular CI tool with 90% usage.**
+**64. Jenkins is the most popular CI tool with 90% usage.**

 - Jenkins setup is easy, with installation possible through Docker or a simple curl command.

 - Important to understand how to take backups for Jenkins logs or artifacts and how to scale up or down based on build volume.

-**8. Setting up Jenkins on AWS with Auto Scaling Group**
+**65. Setting up Jenkins on AWS with Auto Scaling Group**

 - Utilizing predictive scaling for traffic prediction and scaling up/down EC2 instances.

 - Regularly backing up Jenkins with dot Jenkins folder for data security.

-**9: Can you explain the CICD process in your current project ? or Can you talk about any CICD process that you have implemented ?**
+**66: Can you explain the CICD process in your current project ? or Can you talk about any CICD process that you have implemented ?**

 A: In the current project we use the following tools orchestrated with Jenkins to achieve CICD.
 Maven, Sonar, AppScan, ArgoCD, and Kubernetes

 Coming to the implementation, the entire process takes place in 8 steps

-1. Code Commit: Developers commit code changes to a Git repository hosted on GitHub.
+ Code Commit: Developers commit code changes to a Git repository hosted on GitHub.

-2. Jenkins Build: Jenkins is triggered to build the code using Maven.
+ Jenkins Build: Jenkins is triggered to build the code using Maven.
 Maven builds the code and runs unit tests.

-3. Code Analysis: Sonar is used to perform static code analysis to identify any code quality issues, security vulnerabilities, and bugs.
+ Code Analysis: Sonar is used to perform static code analysis to identify any code quality issues, security vulnerabilities, and bugs.

-4. Security Scan: AppScan is used to perform a security scan on the application to identify any security vulnerabilities.
+ Security Scan: AppScan is used to perform a security scan on the application to identify any security vulnerabilities.

-5. Deploy to Dev Environment: If the build and scans pass, Jenkins deploys the code to a development environment managed by Kubernetes.
+ Deploy to Dev Environment: If the build and scans pass, Jenkins deploys the code to a development environment managed by Kubernetes.

-6. Continuous Deployment: ArgoCD is used to manage continuous deployment.
+ Continuous Deployment: ArgoCD is used to manage continuous deployment.
 ArgoCD watches the Git repository and automatically deploys new changes to the development environment as soon as they are committed.

-7. Promote to Production: When the code is ready for production, it is manually promoted using ArgoCD to the production environment.
+ Promote to Production: When the code is ready for production, it is manually promoted using ArgoCD to the production environment.

-8. Monitoring: The application is monitored for performance and availability using Kubernetes tools and other monitoring tools.
+Monitoring: The application is monitored for performance and availability using Kubernetes tools and other monitoring tools.

-**10: What are the different ways to trigger jenkins pipelines ?**
+**67: What are the different ways to trigger jenkins pipelines ?**

 A: This can be done in multiple ways, To briefly explain about the different options,

  - Poll SCM: Jenkins can periodically check the repository for changes and automatically build if changes are detected.
               This can be configured in the "Build Triggers" section of a job.